Hooking up speakers without a crossover can be a little challenging, especially if you are a beginner.

 Turn off the car’s ignition, and disconnect the negative cable in your car’s battery to prevent short-circuiting.
 Wear gloves to secure your hands from sharp objects and protective clothing to protect you from spillages.

-Step 3: Identify Ideal Location For The Speakers
+Step 3: Identify the Ideal Location For The Speakers

 Because you are installing the component speakers without crossover, finding the best location to install them is essential.